Guidance on efficacy requirements for biocides: Planning your test product and testing

 Your efficacy testing for each microbial category claimed on your biocide's label should use representative test organisms.

 We recommend that you use test organisms available for purchase through the American Type Culture Collection (ATCC).
-You may use microorganism stocks purchased from other suppliers if they:
+You may use micro-organism stocks purchased from other suppliers if they:

-- meet quality assurance standards and
+- meet quality assurance standards (for example, characterization, preservation, purity, etc.) and

 - are appropriate for the chosen efficacy test method